DaBoiJason/GTAV-Replay-Glitch-PC-and-Android-Clients/README.md

 ### How It Works

 1. The PC client listens for incoming connections on a specified port.
+- Click start to start the listener from windows.
+- Connect from your phone entering the details provided by the Windows client and press connect.
+- Select from the Windows client the adapter that you are currently using for your computer's connection.
+- Do the heist and when you want to do the replay glitch just hit replay on the phone.
+- After you are done to re-enable the adapter you need to select it from the list and click the "Enable Selected" button to enable the selected adapter again.
+-After every replay glitch you will need to reconnect your phone with the Windows Client.
 2. When it receives a specific packet from the Android client (such as "KEEP_ALIVE" or "REPLAY_GLITCH"), it will either send a keep-alive response or trigger a glitch by enabling/disabling network adapters.
 3. It will continue checking for packets and responding to the Android client until the application is closed.